xilution/xilution-react-todomvc/README.md

 	1. Copy the front end URL and paste it into a browser.
 		* You should see the login for for the TodoMVC app.

+👏👏👏 The example should now be up and running in AWS. 👏👏👏

 ## To Test

 1. Open a command line app.